 The TGA authorized the Secretary of the Interior to establish grazing districts and modify the boundaries of grazing districts on lands that are chiefly-valuable-for-grazing and raising forage crops.
 Grazing districts have long been established, and the obligation under that provision has been fulfilled.
 Because the Secretary has already made the original classification required by the TGA, there is no need for the BLM to continually re-determine whether the lands remain chiefly-valuable-for-grazing.
-Per Solicitor Opinion M-37008 (issued on October 4, 2002), a chiefly-valuable-for-grazing determination is required only when the Secretary is considering creating or changing grazing district boundaries.
+Per Solicitor Opinion M-37008 (issued on October 4, 2002 and clarification of the M Opinion issued on May 13, 2003), a chiefly-valuable-for-grazing determination is required only when the Secretary is considering creating or changing grazing district boundaries.
 Such an action is outside the scope of this EA.
-The proposal to graze domestic indigenous animals is consistent with the authorities of the TGA.
+The proposal to graze domestic indigenous livestock is consistent with the authorities of the TGA and does not change or alter the grazing district boundaries.